tenthid/vitepress-project/docs/coba/meeting-2/typesofdata.md

 ## Integer
 - whole numbers, both positive and negative, without any decimal points or fractional parts
 - example: 3, 1, 299
+## Float
+- numbers that have decimal points or fractional parts
+- example: 3.5, 19.2
 ## Boolean
 - only two possible values, true or false
 ## Types of Data in Programing Langguage